churchilldotexe/Portfolio/src/content/posts/php.md

 ## Routing Folder Structure and Conventions

-- show for details page (/note/create)
+- show for details page (/note/create).
+Will show a specific note
-- create for creating (/note)
+- create for creating (/note).
+Will show a form to create(view model for store)
+- store will be responsible for POST request.
+THe one that will be hit after the submission from `create`
-- index for main Path (/notes)
+- index for main Path (/notes).
+Will show all of the resource
-- destroy for delete requuest response controller (/destroy)
+- destroy for deleting request response controller (/destroy)
+- edit : the view model for showing the edit page.
+- update: is the PATCH request. the one that will be hit once the form is submitted from `edit` view model.

 controller naming Following REST Conventions: